hapi-server/server-nodejs/README.md

 }
 ```

 By default, `$HAPISERVERPATH` is the installation directory (the directory containing the shell launch script `hapi-server`).
-Modify `HAPISERVERPATH` in `conf/server.json` to use a custom path.
+Modify `HAPISERVERPATH` on the commandline or in `conf/server.json` to use a custom path.

 All relative paths in commands in metadata files are relative to the directory where `hapi-server` was executed.